What are the aims of this leaflet?

 - Rarely, patients may be allergic to azathioprine.
-This causes severe ‘flu’-like symptoms (severe aches and pains, high fever and shaking).
-If at any point you develop these stop the drug and contact your doctor as soon as possible.
+This can cause severe flu-like symptoms, a rash, muscle or joint pains.
+If at any point you develop these symptoms stop the drug and contact your doctor as soon as possible.

-- Patients taking azathioprine treatment may have a slightly increased number of common infections such as coughs, colds and cold sores.
-Patients with all but the mildest of infections should consider seeing their doctor who may wish to check monitoring blood tests and treat the infection if appropriate.
-They may also advise coming off the azathioprine for a short while until the infection has cleared.
+- Taking azathioprine may slightly increase your risk of infections.
+If you become unwell you should see your doctor who may check your blood tests and treat the infection as appropriate.
+Your doctor may advise stopping azathioprine for a short period until the infection has cleared.

 Azathioprine and vaccinations

-- If you have never had chicken pox your doctor may recommend vaccination against this before starting azathioprine.
-If this was not possible and you come into contact with a person with chicken pox or shingles whilst you are taking azathioprine, then you should go to your doctor straight away as you may need special preventative treatment.
+- If you have never had chickenpox the doctor may recommend vaccination against this before starting azathioprine.
+If this was not possible and you have never had chickenpox or shingles but have come into contact with a person with either of these problems whilst you are taking azathioprine, then you should see your doctor straight away as you may need special preventative treatment.